Tomato6966/lavalink-client/README.md

 # Features

+- 💯 Lavalink v4 Supported only (with Lavalink Plugins)

-- Player-Destroy Reasons like:
+- ✅ Player-Destroy Reasons like:
   - Channel got deleted, Player got disconnected...

-- Choose able queue stores (maps, collections, redis, databases, ...)
+- ✨ Choose able queue stores (maps, collections, redis, databases, ...)
   - You can create your own queueStore, thus make it easy to sync queues accross multiple connections (e.g. dashboard-bot)

-- Included Filter & Equalizer Management
+- 😍 Included Filter & Equalizer Management

-- Multiple Player Options
+- 👍 Multiple Player Options *for easier use*
   - onDisconnect -> Player Destroy / auto Reconnect
   - onEmptyQueue -> Player Destroy / leave After x Time
   - instaFixFilter -> seek the player after applying a filter, to instantly apply it's effect (only works for little-durational-songs)
   - applyVolumeAsFilter -> instead of using lavalink.volume, it uses lavalink.filters.volume which is much different!

-- Lavalink Validations
+- 🛡️ Lavalink Validations
   - It only let's you use the filters / plugins / sources, if Lavalink actually has it enabled

-- Memory friendly and easy style
+- 🧑‍💻 Memory friendly and easy style
   - Only the required data is displayed, and the store-way & types match Lavalink#IMPLEMENTATION.md

+- 😘 Automated Handlings
+  - Skips the songs, on TrackEnd, TrackStuck, TrackError,
+  - Destroys the player on channeldelete
+  - Pauses / resumes the player if it get's muted / unmuted (server-wide) [soon]
+  - ...
-- Much much more!
+- 😁 Much much more!

 # Documentation